gymprecice/gymprecice/README.md

     ├── solver-2
     └── solver-n
 ```
-To run the control case, you need to switch to the root directory (here, `control-problem`) and run
+To run the control case, you need to switch to the root directory of the control case, here, `control-problem`, and run
  ```bash
  python3 -u controller.py
  ```
 By default, the output will be saved in a directory called `gymprecice-run` that is located in the root directory of the control case.
-However, it is possible to specify a different path for the result directory via `gymprecice-config.jsom` file.
+However, it is possible to specify a different path for the result directory via `gymprecice-config.json` file.

 Check out the [Quickstart](https://github.com/gymprecice/gymprecice-tutorials) in our gymprecice-tutorials repository to launch a control case.